Security and fire alarms save lives and protect property. Adding monitoring to these systems helps ensure safety.

 Consider Storage

-So you have the cameras in place, but where is all the footage going to be saved?
+When you have cameras in place, you’ll next need to determine where to store the footage.
 The Network Video Recorder (NVR) is an essential element of your security system.
 NVR systems allow you to record and store videos on a hard drive for later viewing.
-What’s the point of having cameras if you don’t have a way to capture the footage?

 Additionally, you can opt for Digital Video Recorder (DVR) if you have analog cameras or use modern closed circuit (CCTV) camera systems that let you store footage on the cloud.
 This way, you can store large video files and have access to your security feeds for a longer period of time.

 Access control systems act like a virtual wall, shielding people, property, and data from the dangers of malicious intruders.
-In this way, they ensure that your organization's assets are secure in both physical and digital spaces—keeping valuable information safe from harm.
+They ensure that your organization's assets are secure in both physical and digital spaces—keeping valuable information safe from harm.

 - Do your entry and exit points support the kind of access control you want, and do they fit your specific security needs?